By Candia Stephen

 According to information from the PSU-West Nile, cases of misconduct by police officers have taken a new trend despite punitive measures against the implicated officers.

-In the latest incident the driver of the Regional Police Commander (RPC )West Nile, has been accused of extorting money from residents of Ayaa village Vurra County in Arua district.
+In the latest incident the driver of the police, has been accused of extorting money from residents of Ayaa village Vurra County in Arua district.

 A complaint letter written to the PSU West Nile by Charles Acidri pins the police officer of transporting police officers to the home of Acidri and picking Shs 1.5 million allegedly in compensation for defiling his daughter.